Frenchman Mountain Dolostone: Description

 In the Grand Canyon and using the informal name, Cambrian undifferentiated dolomites, E. D. McKee and C. E. Resser recognized three types of dolostone within the Frenchman Mountain Dolostone.
-They are a white to buff, granular, hard, massive dolomite; a white to yellow, aphanitic (porcelain-textured), thin-bedded dolomite; and a steel-gray, fine-grained, thick-bedded dolomite. the Garnd Canyon, all of these dolomites are pervasively dolomitized to dolomicrite and the original textures obliterated beyond all recognition.
+They are a white to buff, granular, hard, massive dolomite; a white to yellow, aphanitic (porcelain-textured), thin-bedded dolomite; and a steel-gray, fine-grained, thick-bedded dolomite. the Grand Canyon, all of these dolomites are pervasively dolomitized to dolomicrite and the original textures obliterated beyond all recognition.
 The thin-bedded dolomite exhibits fine irregular laminae on weathered surfaces.
 The thick-bedded dolomite has olive, silty weathering surfaces and forms resistant cliffs.
 Thin layers of shale (mudstone) frequently separate dolomite beds, especially in the lower part of this formation.

 The dolomites of the Frenchman Mountain Dolostone distinctly differ in both lithology and weathering characteristics from the limestones and dolomites of the underlying Muav Limestone.
 Typically, limestones and dolomites at the top of the Muav Limestone are darker and more resistant to erosion than those at the base of the Frenchman Mountain Dolostone.
 These differences are why E. D. McKee and C. E. Resser recognized and mapped the Frenchman Mountain Dolostone as separate stratigraphic unit from the Muav Limestone.

 In the Lake Mead region and Frenchman Mountain, the dolomites of the Frenchman Mountain Dolostone consist of thick beds of oolitic grainstones and stromatolites that are interbedded with the fine-grained dolomites.
 These dolomites mostly retain their original sedimentary textures despite dolomitization.
 The sedimentary structures include wavy and asymmetric ripple laminations and small-scale cross-stratification.
 Trace fossils consist mainly of horizontal burrows and tracks.

 From a thickness of 370 m at Frenchman Mountain, the Frenchman Mountain Dolostone thins eastward to 362 m at Tramp Ridge in the Gold Butte National Monument and 270 m at Devils Cove in the Gold Butte National Monument.
 East of the Grand Wash fault and in the Grand Canyon region, its thickness decreases abruptly to 52 m at Quartermaster Canyon, 106 m at 269-Mile Canyon, and 70 m near Diamond Bar Ranch.
 Further eastward in the Grand Canyon region, the thickness of the Frenchman Mountain Dolostone gradually decreases to 52 m in Fern Glen Canyon. and 20 m at Blacktail Canyon.
 The abrupt change in its thickness on either side of the Grand Wash fault suggests that this fault was active during the Cambrian Period.
 In its eastern Grand Canyon (Marble Canyon), the Frenchman Mountain Dolostone is 30 m thick at 50-Mile and decreases to only being 8 m thick at Palisades of the Desert.